Norethisterone Tablets - 5mg

 What is Norethisterone?

 Norethisterone is a progestin medication that is used in birth control pills; it is often prescribed to women to delay a period.
+Typically, norethisterone is used to delay a period for a holiday, wedding or a specific event.

 What is Norethisterone used to treat?